awsdocs/amazon-lumberyard-user-guide/doc_source/nvidia-blast.md

    lmbr_waf build_win_x64_vs2019_profile -p all --progress
    ```

-For more information on gems, see the ADD LINK TO GEMS ROOT PAGE Gems documentation\.
+For more information on gems, see the [Gems system documentation](gems-system-gems.md)\.